aapetsi/react-bubbles/README.md

 - [ ] Describe how web servers work.

+A Web server is a program that uses HTTP (Hypertext Transfer Protocol) to serve the files that form Web pages to users, in response to their requests, which are forwarded by their computers' HTTP clients.
+Dedicated computers and appliances may be referred to as Web servers as well.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.